+48 Response by Party concerned to the communication, 5 February 2015, p.
+11.

+50 Ibid., pp. 10-11.
-61. With respect to the first criteria for standing for environmental NGOs set out in national law (see para.
-33(a) above), the communicant submits the NGO fulfilled these criteria since it has the primary stated objective of promoting environmental protection and was established in 1986 (i.e. more than the required two years).

-62. The communicant submits that Col lectiu Bosc Verd should, moreover, have had standing to protect the collective interest to the environment (see para.
-33(b) above).47 According to decisions of Spain's Constitutional Court, any non-profit environmental organization is entitled to standing in the courts and public administration on issues of environmental protection.48 The communicant submits that it is evident that the woodland and fauna of the area could be harmed by the burning of waste in the cement plant.49 It notes that the environmental impact report identified the scope of the area affected by the activity as 280km2, which includes areas of woodland and fauna.50

-63. Thirdly, the communicant submits that the NGO should have been entitled to have standing through actio popularis on waste law (see para.
-33(c) above).51 The communicant notes that the resolution denied the NGO and local residents standing on this ground because no provision on the waste regulation was involved.
-The communicant submits that this was an overly restrictive interpretation, and moreover, the review procedure showed in any event that some provisions of the waste regulations had indeed been violated.52

-64. The communicant notes that the restrictive interpretation of standing in this case was also contrary to article 9 paragraph 2 of Spain's Constitution which binds all public authorities to effectively promote the participation of all citizens and groups.53

-65. Finally, the communicant also submits that the denial of standing also led to a contravention of the requirement in article 9, paragraph 4, of the Convention regarding effectiveness of review procedures subject to article 9.54

-66. With respect to access to justice, the Party concerned submits that the communicant's allegations of non-compliance with article 9, paragraph 2 of the Convention are not substantiated.
-The Party concerned submits that under no circumstances can the actions of the Ministry of Territory and Sustainability involve a breach of article 9, paragraph 2 of the Convention, since it is not a court of law or an independent authority.
+- 61. With respect to the first criteria for standing for environmental NGOs set out in national law (see para.
+33 (a) above), the communicant submits that the NGO fulfilled these criteria since it has the primary stated objective of promoting environmental protection and was established in 1986 (i.e., more than the required two years). - 62.
+The communicant submits that Col.lectiu Ecologista Bosc Verd should, moreover, have had standing to protect the collective interest in the environment (see para.
+33 (b) above).54 According to decisions of the Constitutional Court of Spain, any non-profit environmental organization is entitled to standing in the courts and public administration on issues of environmental protection.55 The communicant submits that it is evident that the woodland and fauna of the area could be harmed by the burning of waste in the cement plant.56 It notes that the environmental impact report identified the scope of the area affected by the activity as 280 square kilometres, which includes areas of woodland and fauna.57 - 63.
+Thirdly, the communicant submits that the NGO should have been entitled to have standing through actio popularis on waste law (see para.
+33 (c) above).58 The communicant notes that the resolution denied the NGO and local residents standing on this ground because no provision on the waste regulation was involved.
+The communicant submits that this was an overly restrictive interpretation, and moreover, the review procedure showed in any event that some provisions of the waste regulations had indeed been violated.59 - 64.
+The communicant notes that the restrictive interpretation of standing in this case was also contrary to article 9, paragraph 2, of the Spanish Constitution which binds all public authorities to effectively promote the participation of all citizens and groups.60 - 65.
+Finally, the communicant also submits that the denial of standing also led to a contravention of the requirement in article 9, paragraph 4, of the Convention regarding the effectiveness of review procedures subject to article 9.61 - 66.
+With respect to access to justice, the Party concerned submits that the communicant's allegations of non-compliance with article 9, paragraph 2, of the Convention are not substantiated.
+The Party concerned submits that under no circumstances can the actions of the Ministry of Territory and Sustainability of Catalonia involve a breach of article 9, paragraph 2, of the Convention, since it is not a court of law or an independent authority. - 67.
+The Party concerned submits, moreover, that despite having access since 20 June 2011 to all the documentation relating to the environmental authorization, Col.lectiu Ecologista Bosc Verd allowed the statutory deadlines for filing an administrative appeal against this authorization to elapse, waiting one year before it officially requested the ex officio review on 17 May 2012.62

-48 For example, decision of Spain's Constitutional Court 34/1994 of 31 January 1994.
+55 For example, Constitutional Court decision 34/1994 of 31 January 1994, B.O.E.
+4723.

-50 Communication, para.
-28, citing annex 3 to the communication.
+57 Ibid., citing annex 3 to the communication.